-MABE did submit a 2-page statement to the Commission emphasizing the association’s strong support for the recommendations overall, but strong opposition to key recommendations in the governance and accountability section of the Report.
+MABE submitted a 2-page statement to the Commission emphasizing the association’s strong support for the recommendations overall, but strong opposition to key recommendations in the governance and accountability section of the Report.

-However, Governor Hogan’s proposed State Budget does not allocate any of the $200 million Kirwan fund toward FY 2020 spending, and would invest only $24 million of the $125 million in ETF funds in Kirwan recommended areas.
-Instead, $45 million would be used to launch a new school construction program administered by the Maryland Stadium Authority, a program intended to receive $125 million per year in ETF money beginning next year.
+However, Governor Hogan’s proposed State Budget did not allocate any of the $200 million Kirwan fund toward FY 2020 spending, and would have invested only $24 million of the $125 million in ETF funds in Kirwan recommended areas.
+Instead, $45 million would have been used to launch a new school construction program administered by the Maryland Stadium Authority, a program also intended to receive $125 million per year in ETF money beginning next year.